Mikhail22/drag-scroll--autohotkey/README.md

 Scrolling speed is optimized for most comfortable usage with Firefox with smooth scrolling enabled, but of course it can be modified further.
 **Important**: For smoother scrolling set the scroll step to **"1"** in windows mouse properties:
 <img src="https://github.com/Mikhail22/Autohotkey/blob/master/img/wheel.png">
 Note: The script will block the Rbutton function (e.g. Context menu) system-wide.
-To invoke the context menu - just use Shift-RightClick or Ctrl-RightClick.
+To invoke the context menu - use double-RightClick, or Shift-RightClick or Ctrl-RightClick.
 If you still need Rbutton in some apps, you might want to add conditional directives to both  scripts, which will exclude specific applications (e.g. directive `#If !winActive("ahk_exe SOME_APP.exe")`).

 ### installation
 To use the script you need AHK on your computer.
 This script was tested with AHK 1.1.28 on Windows 10 (other Windows versions should also work).